-Best smartwatches (January 2017)
+Best smartwatches (October 2017)

 Wrong-o.

-The Apple Watch Series 2 is a really nice smartwatch that does exactly what it should.
+The Apple Watch Series 2 is a really nice smartwatch that does exactly what it should and is easily one of the best smartwatches on the market, even if it is made by Apple.
 It’ll give you quick access to notifications, allow you to pay with your wrist, give you turn-by-turn directions, and it’s a decent fitness tracker.
 And in terms of design, it doesn’t feel like Apple cut too many corners with the overall look and feel of the device.
 Even the Sport model (the cheapest one of the bunch) feels like a well-built piece of hardware.

 There are a few downsides to the Watch, though.
-Battery life isn’t stellar, and oftentimes the interface can get really confusing.
+Battery life isn’t stellar, and watchOS can take a long time to get used to.
 It’s a solid second attempt at a smartwatch, sure, but Apple still has a lot of work to do.

-The Apple Watch Series 2 is on the pricier side of the smartwatch landscape at around $369, but you might be lucky enough to find a refurbished model for less than that on Amazon or eBay.

 Specs